esteves67/whatsupgenius/README.md

 Now, you are able to manage this one with Whatsapp.
 Send to the Twilio contact your query preceded by 'wug' (What's up genius acronym).
 If the first word of the query is 'wug', it's sent to Spotify and, if there's a result, Twilio returns it in the conversation.
 This is the song that you wanted?
 Ok, so you just have to respond to the bot with something like `'yes', 'oui', 'yeah', 'ouais', 'yep', 'yup' or '👍'`.
-If it's not what you wanted, type `'no', 'non', 'nah', 'nan', 'nope' or '👎'`.
+If it's not what you wanted, type `'no', 'non', 'nah', 'nan', 'nope', 'nop' or '👎'`.

+You can also reply to the bot by "lyrics" to get the lyrics without adding the sound to the playlist.
+If you want to directly search the lyrics on Genius, just type "lyrics _your\_query_"!

-You can easily add some available responses within `MessageManager` service.
+You can easily add some available responses within `message_manager` locale.